Filing an Application for Unemployment Benefits

 What happens after I submit my application for unemployment benefits?

-It takes several weeks to process an initial claim.
+Claims take up to 21 days to process.
 If necessary, we’ll call you just as soon as your claim is ready to be completed.
 Remember to do the following while your claim is being processed:

 Read all communication about your claim.
 Check your email, the NEworks Message Center, telephone messages, and the mail for any claim-related updates.
 Keep your address current because you’ll receive letters outlining what you need to do to maintain benefit eligibility.
 The decisions about your claim are made based on available information, so it is important that you respond on time when you’re instructed to do so.

 File for weekly benefits at neworks.nebraska.gov while your claim is processing.
 You have from Sunday to Friday to file your claim for the previous week.
 If you don’t file your claim on time, your benefit payments may be affected.